kesteckb/COMSM-SEGP/SystemImplementation/README.md

 We first considered incorporating user authentication (i.e., a login page) on the web app.
 During our first user testing session, however, we found that most people did not see the point of having authentication for this type of application and would have found it either confusing or concerning that it is required.
 As a result, we chose not to include in our design.

 #### 3.5.3 404 error page
 We implemented a 404 error page by adding a PageNotFound component to our Angular project and setting up a wildcard path in the app-routing module.
 This presents users with an error message when they try to visit a page that cannot be found.
-For example, they may have typed in a URL wrong or the page may have been moved and not redirected properly.
+For example, if they type in a URL wrong or if the page has been moved and not redirected properly.

 ### 3.6 Deployment